UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 For rows, the lower bound `All-Bran` is located at position 2 and the upper bound `Apple Cinnamon Cheerios` is located at position 5.

-Now the column’s lower Bound `protein` is located at position 4 and the upper bound `fat` is located at position 5.
+Now the column’s lower bound `name` is located at position 0 and the upper bound `fat` is located at position 5.

 The same would apply if we only wanted certain rows with certain